 Purchases made using a College purchase order, College charge account or courtesy card (Home Depot, Lowe's, Staples, Target, BJ's) are automatically tax exempt.
 Please verify that vendor has given you the tax exemption before you leave the store.

 Hotel reservations made through internet reservation services will be exempt from this policy as long as the room rate charged is less than the standard room rate charged by the hotel.
-Documentaion provided with the reimbursement request must clearly indicate that an internet service was used.
+Documentation provided with the reimbursement request must clearly indicate that an internet service was used.

 The sales tax exemption should also be requested when renting a vehicle.
 Vehicles rented through the direct-billed accounts with Hertz and Avis are automatically tax exempt.
 Because rental car agencies are locally franchised, widespread acceptance of the tax exemption has proved difficult.
 For this reason, rental cars are currently exempt from this sales tax reimbursement policy.